igorbenav/fastcrud/docs/usage/endpoint.md

 Before proceeding, ensure you have FastAPI and FastCRUD installed in your environment.
 FastCRUD streamlines interactions with the database using SQLAlchemy models and Pydantic schemas.

-!!!
-WARNING

-    For now, your primary column in the database model must be named `id`.

 ---

 ## Using `crud_router`